 Cannabis is not very physically addictive, certainly much less addictive than some traditional medications freely sold over the counter.

 CBD was illegal for a long time in a lot of countries, so there’s isn’t a lot of evidence about its effects.
 However, that doesn’t mean that there’s no evidence.
 In fact, CBD oil research is moving fast and the evidence supporting CBD use is mounting.
 It could be an effective way to maintain your overall health and wellbeing.

 - CBD is a Cure

 At this stage, there’s no evidence that NaturalWorks CBD cures anything.
 Research is ongoing, so this may change over time.
-Though it is sometimes prescribed alongside medical treatments by medical professionals in some countries (e.g. USA), it cannot be considered a cure or a supportive treatment for any of the known adverse medical conditions at this time.
-It can, however, support the general health and contribute to wellbeing.
+It can, however, support the general health and support overal wellbeing.